 - Some borrowers will not be able to qualify for the additional bridge loan and must therefore plan to sell their existing home first.

-4. Assuming this decision has now been made, considerations for either building or buying include:
+4. Considerations for either building or buying a house include:

 - Do you want to totally design your next home or will standard available floor plans meet your needs?
 These can be either existing pre-owned homes or newly pre-built homes.